phonegap/phonegap-docs/docs/en/edge/cordova/file/directoryentry/directoryentry.md

 - __fullPath__: The full absolute path from the root to the `DirectoryEntry`. _(DOMString)_

-__NOTE:__ The following attribute is defined by the W3C specification, but is _not_ supported:
+__NOTE__: The following attribute is defined by the W3C specification, but is _not_ supported:

 - __filesystem__: The file system on which the `DirectoryEntry` resides. _(FileSystem)_